 Artificial intelligence is increasingly applied to medical image analysis and for chest radiography such as Computer Aided Detection (CAD).
 Specifically for tuberculosis (TB), CAD4TB was the first algorithm that is validated in clinical and technical operational research studies.
-CAD4TB as a TB triage tool takes 20 seconds and can be used in individuals from 4 years of age.
+CAD4TB as a rapid TB triage tool takes ~20 seconds, and can be used in individuals from 4 years of age.
 The design allows for rapid key population screening also in settings without internet access.

 - Computer-aided-detection (CAD) for automated interpretation of chest X-ray is now recommended as an alternative to human interpretation for TB screening and triage for all adults aged 15 years and older.

 - CAD can resolve numerous difficulties in human interpretation of CXR.
 These include the lack or scarcity of trained health personnel to interpret radiographic images for TB screening and substantial intra- and inter-reader variation in correct detection of abnormalities associated with TB.